Thursday, Jan. 15 from 6:30-8 p.m. in Roush Hall, room 331

 Karen Hough Visits Campus

-The Women's Leadership Network hosted the Women & Executive Presence: Perception and Influence Workshop on Tuesday, April 22 at the Old Bag of Nails.
-Karen Hough, Founder & CEO of ImprovEdge, presented a high-energy, interactive experience on executive presence, and about how women do or do not leverage their impact.
+Karen Hough, Founder & CEO of ImprovEdge, presented a high-energy, interactive experience on executive presence, and about how women do or do not leverage their impact, as part of the Women & Executive Presence: Perception and Influence Workshop.
 The presentation uncovered gender issues, as well as four improv secrets that can radically improve your leadership capabilities.
 Hough taught the audience usable skills to improve how others perceive them, improve communication and build better relationships.
 See photos from the event.
 Cultivating Civic Ecotones for Community Partnerships by Melissa Kesler Gilbert, Associate Dean of Experiential Learning and Director of the Center for Community Engagement

 Excerpt: In order to address large-scale community issues, it is necessary to create structures that engage stakeholders from all factions of the community.
 The more these structures are mosaic in nature, functioning as shared-power networks (Block 2008), the more potential they hold for civic change.
 The Women’s Leadership Network at Otterbein is an example of a structure that is rich in mosaicity, including over 150 women, students, and girls from local schools, businesses, nonprofits, and government organizations.